Capstone-Projects-2023-Fall/project-garden-sensor-array/documentation/docs/api-specification/frontend-api.md

 ## PlantFigure

 **Description:**

-This coponent will provide a figure paired with a small explanation.
+This component will provide a figure paired with a small explanation.
 The figure will show a diagram that helps explain what the data for water and sunlgiht levels mean, and how they would look when applied to an average plant.
 The purpose of this figure is to help the user understand what the data we are giving them means.

 **Data Fields:**
 - plant_description: string()